ivnsch/SwiftCharts/README.md

 ###### Hello world:

 There's a [hello world](Examples/Examples/Examples/HelloWorld.swift) included in the examples, similar to the above code, with a bit more explanations.
-Change some properties of the generated views, copy paste the chartPointsLineLayer used in the [custom units example](Examples/Examples/Examples/CustomUnitsExample.swift), and pass it to the chart's layers, to display a line behind the views, and you have already mastered the main concepts!
+Change some properties of the generated views, copy paste the chartPointsLineLayer used in the snippet above, and pass it to the chart's layers, to display a line behind the views, and you have already mastered the main concepts!

+###### Functional concepts:

+This library is rather object oriented, but it makes extensive use of functional concepts like high order functions and (preference for) immutability leading to safer code and better maintainability.

 ###### Screenshots: